NataliaRajska/Grid/exercises/README.md

 Let’s quickly calculate how wide these columns are.
 Remember that using fr considers all of the available space.
 The grid is 320 pixels wide and 20 of those pixels are taken up by the two grid gaps.
 Therefore each column takes a piece of the 300 available pixels.
 Each column gets 1fr, so the columns are evenly divided into thirds (or 100 pixels each).

 Finally, there is a CSS property grid-gap that can set the row and column gap at the same time. grid-gap: 20px 10px; will set the distance between rows to 20 pixels and the distance between columns to 10 pixels.
 Unlike other CSS grid properties, this shorthand does not take a / between values!
 If only one value is given, it will set the column gap and the row gap to that value.

+## Grid Items

+In this lesson, we have learned how to define a grid container.
+When explicitly defining a grid, you have to declare the quantity of rows and columns and their respective sizes.

+In all of our examples, the items placed in the grid have always taken up exactly one square.
+This does not always need to be the case; we can drastically change the look of our grid by making grid items take up more than one row and one column.
+You can see this in the diagram to the right.
+Items A, B, C, and E span more than one row!

+In the following exercises, you will learn CSS properties that will affect the size of the grid items and where they are displayed on the page.
+By manipulating both the parent and the child elements, we can create beautiful layouts with ease.

+Let’s start exploring grid items!